pyankovdaniil/Moneytron/Authentication/README.md

 - All refresh tokens are stored in a Redis database, so validating and refreshing a token is a very fast process.

 ---

+# 🍃 Few words about Spring Security

+In this microservice I used Spring Security, so all endpoints in the whole app are protected and require you to have valid and non expired JWT.
+Only **/api/v1/auth/...** endpoints are not protected, because they should return tokens for users who does not have them.